-• Review and recommend credit risk appetite of the Bank
+• Reviewing the credit risk appetite of the Bank

 Assess and recommend the adequacy of the Bank's credit risk appetite which should be in line with the expectations of the shareholders, regulators, and other stakeholders.
 It is also responsible to ensure that the appropriate risk limits/ triggers are imposed within the Bank's approved risk appetite regularly.